-AP Parties
+AP parties

 These can be rented via AirBnB or other companies, sometimes through an appropriate adult, but often through someone acting as an intermediary in order to rent the properties for children.
 This can be done via snapchat or social media.